italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

     - JSON array containing the trust chain that proves the reliability of the issuer of the JWT.
     - `[OIDC-FED, Section 3.2.1] <https://openid.net/specs/openid-connect-federation-1_0.html#name-trust-chain-header-paramete>`_.

 The following claims MUST be in the JWT payload.
-Some of these claims MAY be selectively disclosed, these are listed in the following tables that specify whether a claim is selectively disclosable [SD] or not [NSD].
+Some of these claims can be disclosed, these are listed in the following tables that specify whether a claim is selectively disclosable [SD] or not [NSD].

 .. list-table::
     :widths: 20 60 20